ecos-wtf/website/_posts/2021-03-10-ecos-memory-layout.md

 # Identifying .data section

-From cursory analysis of multiple eCOS based Broadcom firmwares, we identified that the data section always starts with the string "bcm0".
+From cursory analysis of multiple eCos based Broadcom firmwares, we identified that the data section always starts with the string "bcm0".
 Given that the .data section is at the end of the firmware file, it ends with a large amount of null bytes.

 Here is the start of the .data section of an ASKEY firmware: